MLanguage/mlang/README.md

 Mlang also need an M++ file to know how to run the "liquidations multiples" mechanism that is necessary to compute the income tax correctly.
-The file `mpp_specs/2018_6_7.mpp` corresponds to the unpublished code of the DGFiP for version of the M sources published in `ir-calcul`.
+The file `mpp_specs/2018_6_7.mpp` corresponds to the unpublished code of the DGFiP for version of the 2018 M sources published in `ir-calcul`.

+If you want to test the output of the interpreter on a situation you made up, edit your own `.m_spec` and run it with the command:

+    YEAR=<2018 or 2019> M_SPEC_FILE=<path to .m_spec> make quick_test

 For how to produce ready-to-use income tax computation source files for your application, see the